adamaltmejd/cv/cv.md

 # Research Visits

 2016--2017
-:    Department of Economics, [Harvard University](http://economics.harvard.edu/), Faculty Sponsor: Prof. David Laibson
+:    Department of Economics, **[Harvard University](http://economics.harvard.edu/)**, Faculty Sponsor: Prof. David Laibson

 # Research Breaks

 2021-2022
 :   **Researcher (sekreterare)**, [Coronakommissionen](https://coronakommissionen.com)

-    The Covid-19 commission, tasked by the Swedish government to evaluate how the country dealt with the pandemic.
-April 2021--February 2022.
+    The Swedish COVID-19 Commission, tasked by the government to evaluate how the country dealt with the pandemic.
+July 2021--February 2022 at 60% of full time.

 # Education